 Los Angeles Wrongful Death Attorney

-If you have lost a close relative to wrongful death in the Los Angeles area, the personal injury trial attorneys of Compass Law Group, PC are well-prepared to help you file a lawsuit to hold the appropriate party accountable.
+If you have lost a close relative to wrongful death in the Los Angeles area, the personal injury trial attorneys of Compass Law Group, LLP are well-prepared to help you file a lawsuit to hold the appropriate party accountable.
 Though we are well aware that we can never fill the hole left by your loved one’s absence, we will do our very best to provide security for your family’s future and to give you the sense of peace that comes with the feeling that justice has been done.
 Though there are no guarantees, we have an impressive history of successful outcomes and will charge you no attorneys’ fees until we win you damages.

 While the death of anyone you love, particularly if that individual dies prematurely, may seem “wrongful,” the law recognizes only death caused by the negligence, recklessness, or intention of another person as “wrongful death.”
 As wrongful death attorneys, we handle a broad range of wrongful death cases, including those stemming from: